 “What if,” I said to my husband, sitting up straighter.
 “What if,” I said again, “we didn’t buy a house?”

 It was almost Copernican.
 Because there’s an order to the universe: we hook up, we move in, become property owners of an impossibly small space equipped with a windowless den.
 We wait until that small space acquires enough value that we’re able to trade up for a proper home, albeit a starter one.
-And only then are we ready to start pondering such a thing as the future, to put down roots and maybe even have children.
+If we need to buy a new home before we are able to sell our current one, we use a bridging loan (there are also uk bridging loans, for my UK readers).
+Then we move into our starter home with the tiny little box bedroom and only then are we ready to start pondering such a thing as the future, to put down roots and maybe even have children.
+We had it all planned out.

 But now I was asking the question.
 Inspired by California, which had rendered stultifying life as we knew it.
 Something had to give.
 While we couldn’t move to California, mightn’t we bring the largesse of its possibilities home to our own lives?
 Was there still time to get off that narrowing road?
 Were you allowed to be adult if you didn’t own a house?
 If you didn’t have a house, could you possibly have a home?